ga-wdi-exercises/todo-app-react/README.md

 **Gold**
 * As a user, I should be able to make a new list
-* As a user, I should be able to edit a list
+* As a user, I should be able to make edit a list
 * As a user, I should be able to delete a list.

 **Platinum**